-Governors' indemnities
+Trustees' indemnities

-No qualifying third party indemnities have been given by the Charitable Company to any third parties on behalf of its Governors.
+No qualifying third party indemnities have been given by the Charitable Company to any third parties on behalf of its Trustees.

-Method of recruitment and appointment or election of governors
+Method of recruitment and appointment or election of Trustees

-In accordance with the articles, the governors of the charitable company are the trustees and directors of the charitable company.
+In accordance with the articles, the Trustees of the charitable company are the trustees and directors of the charitable company.
 They are appointed as follows:

-- a) Up to four initial governors appointed on incorporation; - b) Up to six governors appointed by the members - c) Up to two staff governors elected by the staff - d) A minimum of two parent governors elected by the parents - e) The Head Teacher, if they agree to become a trustee, serves is an ex-officio capacity
+- a) Up to four initial Trustees appointed on incorporation; - b) Up to six Trustees appointed by the members - c) Up to two staff Trustees elected by the staff - d) A minimum of two parent Trustees elected by the parents - e) The Head Teacher, if they agree to become a trustee, serves as an ex-officio capacity - f) The Academy Trust may also have any Co-opted Trustee appointed under Article 58

-In respect of those appointed by the members, (b), above) when a vacancy arises, the governors seek to make an appointment that would maximise the relevant skills and experience on the board as a whole.
+In respect of those appointed by the members, (b), above) when a vacancy arises, the Trustees seek to make an appointment that would maximise the relevant skills and experience on the board as a whole.

-Policies and procedures adopted for the induction and training of governors
+Policies and procedures adopted for the induction and training of Trustees

-The training and induction provided for new governors will depend on their existing experience.
+The training and induction provided for new Trustees will depend on their existing experience.
 Where necessary, induction will provide training in charity, educational, legal and financial matters.
-All governors are provided with the information needed (including policies, minutes, budgets, etc.) to undertake their role as governors.
+All Trustees are provided with the information needed (including policies, minutes, budgets, etc.) to undertake their role as Trustees.